Law & Technology Certificate Program

 - Completion of at least three additional Law & Technology courses.

 - A writing component, fulfilled by completing a paper on a Law and Technology topic that meets the standards for the JD Writing Requirement.
 Refer to Appendix B of the Academic Rules for the complete scope and standards of this requirement.
-Students can submit a paper written to fulfill another course requirement at Berkeley Law, including the the J.D.
-Writing Requirement.
+Students should submit a paper written to fulfill a course requirement at Berkeley Law, including a LAW 299 individual research-and-writing project.

 - An activity component, fulfilled by substantial participation in at least one approved activity for two semesters, or two approved activities for one semester.
 This requirement is designed to encourage students to develop collaborative working skills and to complement the substantive knowledge derived from course-related work.
 The list of approved activities will be reviewed periodically by BCLT.
 Participating in the following activities satisfies the activity component: